Industrial Sand

 Industrial silica is of strategic national importance, being an essential raw material for a wide variety of industries.

-Silica of the quality which is required for high specification products only occurs in a very limited number of viable deposits.
-Essentially, silica extractive operations can only be undertaken in areas where the natural geology allows.
+Industrial Sand of the quality which is required for high specification products only occurs in a very limited number of viable deposits.
+Essentially, Industrial Sand extractive operations can only be undertaken in areas where the natural geology allows.

 Changes in UK industry can be illustrated by the decline in heavy industrial activities, such as foundries, now replaced by the information technology and the specialist, high specification, casting work in which the UK is a world leader.
-Since the seventies the number of heavy foundries has fallen from some 4000 to less than 400 yet the overall demand for silica sand has not.
-The silica sand industry has responded to these changes and continues to meet the requirements of the downstream products.
+Since the seventies the number of heavy foundries has fallen from some 4000 to less than 500 yet the overall demand for Industrial Sand has not.
+The Industrial Sand industry has responded to these changes and continues to meet the requirements of the downstream products.

 Sand for foundry use |